intellectivelab/docs.intellectivelab.com/_docs/unity/features/actionable-analytics.md

 ### Line Chart

-The **Line Chart** is a type of chart which displays information as a line segments.
+The **Line Chart** displays information as a line segments.
 The Line Chart is often used to visualize a trend in data over intervals of time.
 The lines can be plotted vertically or horizontally.

 The Line Chart component is built based on [React-Vis Line chart](https://uber.github.io/react-vis/documentation/series-reference/line-series).